Joystream/bounties/README.md

 Currently, all bounties will be made `active`, funded, and will be evaluated by [Jsgenesis](https://blog.joystream.org/jsgenesis/).
 In the future, our intention is to gradually involve the platform governance system in the decision making.

 The payouts will be made in [monero](https://web.getmonero.org/) unless noted otherwise.
-Our choice of using monero as the method of payment is that it's both a well established and reputable project, and arguably has better privacy features than some of the other options.
+Our choice of using Monero as the method of payment is that it's both a well established and reputable project, and arguably has better privacy features than some of the other options.

 Jsgenesis is also making weekly payouts for participation on the [Joystream testnets](http://testnet.joystream.org/).
 More information about the what you can, what you can make, and why we're doing this can be found in our [helpdesk repo](https://github.com/Joystream/helpdesk).